There’s great debate scurrying around the hair community about the use of protein on one’s hair. It’s been termed protein sensitivity.

 It-Will-Stay-That-Way causing you to have what you think is “protein sensitivity” UNTIL you follow that protein treatment with a moisturizing deep conditioner which serves to to re-soften the hair.
 It’s what’s known as moisture/protein balance.

-Now, that the role of protein is clearly understood, here are some tips to help make sure you apply a protein treatment properly:
+Now that the idea of protein sensitivity has been debunked, here are some tips to help make sure you apply a protein treatment properly:

-- After washing, detangling, towel (or t-shirt, paper towel etc) drying and sectioning your hair, apply a protein based conditioner.
+- First, after washing, detangling, towel (or t-shirt, paper towel etc) drying and sectioning your hair, apply a protein based conditioner.

 - Cover hair with a plastic cap (unless the instructions state otherwise.
 Ex: Aphogee)

 - Sit under a hooded dryer for 15-30 minutes.
-Anything more is not required.
+You don’t need anything more.
 Protein will bond to the hair shaft within that time frame.

-- Rinse hair thoroughly with warm water, allowing the shower head to do most of the work.
+- Lastly, rinse hair thoroughly with warm water, allowing the shower head to do most of the work.

-- Next and Most Important: Apply a moisturizing (softening) deep conditioner that’s protein free to your hair and allow it to sit on the hair for at least 15 minutes (preferably with more heat applied) You can finish your shower ritual during this time).
+- Next and Most Important: Apply a moisturizing (softening) deep conditioner that’s protein free to your hair and allow it to sit on the hair for at least 15 minutes (preferably with more heat applied).
+Then, you can finish your shower ritual during this time).
 This will balance your hair’s protein with moisture.
 It really does need both.

 - Rinse hair with cool water.